-In the Task Manager, you can see what apps are being optimized in Windows 10.
+In the Task Manager, you can see what apps are being optimized by Windows 10.
 Open the Task Manager, and go to the Details tab.

 Right-click the headings, click Select Columns, and tick the checkbox that says “Power Throttling” to a new column of the same name.
 It’ll tell you whether Power Throttling is enabled or not for an app or process.

-To see it in action, try to minimize and maximize an app and then take a look at the Power Throttling column.
+To see it in action, try to minimize or maximize an app and then take a look at the Power Throttling column.